Indios de Ciudad Juárez: Reappearance as Indios UACJ

 After the disaffiliation of Club Indios de Ciudad Juarez, Ciudad Juárez was left without a professional soccer team.
 After failed attempts to maintain a team of professional soccer for this border was the UACJ, which assumed that leadership, joining other universities that have professional football teams.

 Therefore, in May 2012, Francisco Javier Sánchez Carlos, rector of the UACJ, announced the integrated to the Segunda División de México of Mexican Soccer as Club de Fútbol Indios de la UACJ.
 Their official match was on August 18 with a 1–3 loss to Coras de Tepic correspond to Group 1 Liga Premier, which currently plays.

-On May 10, 2014, Indios UACJ won the Liguilla de Copa Clausura 2014 for the first time and also making history.
-Indios UACJ defeated Irapuato in Final Clausura 2014 in penalty kicks with a big save from the goalkeeper, gets this important fact for the Juárez institution.
+Indios UACJ defeated Irapuato in the Clausura 2014 Final.
+The match was decided by a penalty shootout, in which a save by the Indios goalkeeper secured the victory for the Juárez-based club.

 Their major rival was Dorados de la UACH, for which the classic was called "El Clásico del Norte".